Beatriz Merino: Career

 Following her graduation from Harvard, Merino pursued a career at Procter & Gamble, serving as Legal, Commercial, International, Environment and Corporate Manager.
 She held the positions in Lima, Caracas (Latin America headquarters) and Cincinnati (world headquarters).
 She was also the director of Procter & Gamble for Peru, Ecuador, Chile, Bolivia and Colombia, from January 1979 to November 1989, and from July 1992 to December 1994.

 In 1989, Mario Vargas Llosa invited her to run for the Peruvian Senate in the 1990 general election.
 Running as part of the Democratic Front (FREDEMO) coalition, she was ultimately elected along twenty other candidates from the Christian People's Party and Popular Action (Peru), being herself a member of the Liberty Movement.

 During her time as a Senator, she presided over the Environment, Ecology and Amazon Committee and the Women's Rights Committee.
 Her tenure would be cut-short on April 5, 1992, as president Alberto Fujimori dissolved congress with a self-coup.
-She would return to the newly inaugurated unicameral Congress in 1995, running as an independent within the Independent Moralizing Front, led by Fernando Olivera.
-She would serve as a staunch opposition member in Congress, leading numerous bills against the Fujimori regime.
+She would return to the newly inaugurated unicameral Congress in 1995, running as an independent within the Independent Moralizing Front, led by Fernando Olivera and remained a renowned voice of the opposition against the Fujimori regime.

 In 1993, Merino founded the Merino & Reaño Law Firm, where she worked extensively in commercial, labor, corporate and environmental legislation.
 She was senior partner from 1993 to 2001.

 Approaching the 2000 general election, mayor Alberto Andrade of Lima invited Merino as his second running mate for the We Are Peru nomination, alongside Luis Guerrero as first running mate.
 Despite favorable polling numbers at the start of the race, the government's machinations led by National Intelligence Service ran a smear campaign against Andrade, ultimately destroying his chances in the general election.

 Following Fujimori's downfall in late 2000, Merino was appointed Superintendent of the Peruvian Internal Revenue Service, serving from 2001 to 2003.
 During her two-year tenure, she directed the master's degree program in taxation and fiscal policy at the University of Lima.